 This report takes a snapshot of the 2021-2022 school year for California charter public schools and underscores the unique role that charter public schools play in California's AAPI communities.

-A new research brief offers insight into English learners (EL) who attend California charter public schools finds a sizable percentage of ELs enrolled in charter schools have achieved proficiency and are considered Reclassified Fluent English Proficient.
+A new research brief offers insight into English learners (EL) who attend California charter public schools.
+The brief finds a sizable percentage of ELs enrolled in charter schools have achieved proficiency and are considered Reclassified Fluent English Proficient.

 A 2023 study found six out of 10 California voters call for major change to the state’s public education system.
 In addition, the research finds parents want more public education choice and support for charter public schools is at all-time high.